Flight schools respond to Covid alarm

 COVID-19 has created added challenges for flight schools of all sizes.
 A majority of flight schools are open to serve their customers.
 In accordance with the CDC, schools are deploying a wide array of safeguards to help combat the virus.

-While some flight schools are unsure if or when they will reopen, many never stopped operating and never closed their doors to the public.
-Flight schools had been determined to be critical infrastructure by the Cybersecurity and Infrastructure Security Agency (CISA) which was formed on November 16, 2018.
+While some flight schools have closed permanently and others are still unsure if or when they will reopen, many never stopped operating and never closed their doors to the public because of the pandemic.
+Flight schools had been determined to be critical infrastructure by the Cybersecurity and Infrastructure Security Agency (CISA) which was formed on November 16, 2018, permitting them to remain in operation throughout this pandemic.

 During flight, face masks are not required at many flight schools.
 The interior size of flight training aircraft make the six-foot rule for social distancing impossible to follow.